exasol/row-level-security/doc/system_requirements.md

 ##### RLS-protected Query Execution Time
 `qr~rls-protected-query-execution-time~1`

-The Performance degradation caused by and RLS-protected query compared to the same query without RLS is below the greater of
+The Performance degradation caused by an RLS-protected query compared to the same query without RLS is below the greater of

 * two seconds or
 * 10%